Atlantic.Net Blog

 Finding a file and directory in Linux is easier than in Windows.
-The Linux find command provides a lot of options designed to help you find any type of file in the file system.
+The Linux find command provides many options to help you find any file type in the file system.
 The find command allows you to find files and directories and take action based on the results, for example, copying, moving, deleting, or changing permissions.
 The locate command can also be used to find files by their filename.
 The locate command is lightning-fast because a background process continuously finds new files and stores them in a database.

 The basic syntax of the find command is shown below: